How to Unclog a Toilet

 If Toilet Is Still Clogged, Remove It

 If you can't unclog the toilet with a plunger or an auger, you'll need to remove it to get better access to the drain.
-At this point it may be best to call a professional plumber.
-He or she will likely use an industrial auger that has over 100 feet of steel cable.
+At this point, it may be best to call a professional plumber.
+They will likely use an industrial auger that has over 100 feet of steel cable.
 The long-reaching auger can go far enough to hit the main sewage line to clear out the clog.
 If you still want to go it alone, here are the steps to removing the toilet.

 Turn off and disconnect the water supply.
 Use a shop vacuum to remove the standing water from the toilet.
 Unscrew the two bolts at the toilet's base, lift the toilet and slide it forward.

 Tip: Lift the toilet from the rear so any water still remaining will flow towards the front of the bowl instead of onto the floor.